 James Harden 1 was a good player and then James Harden 2 showed up.
-The enhanced version of James Harden has produced an elite offensive player and for the second time in three years Harden finds himself in a tight race for MVP but instead of Steph Curry as his main competition it is friend Russell Westbrook.
+The enhanced version of James Harden has produced an elite offensive player and a league MVP.
 To realize how miraculous this is for James Harden is to first accept the obvious: veteran players in their prime do not change.
 They reach their prime with a skill set that has worked well for them.
 They know their lane.
 They do what they do.
-They stay focused on their job to win games for their ball clubs and, if they are the face of the franchise like Harden, who just signed a hefty extension, they feel compelled to live up to that contract by continuing what they did to get there.
-That is what makes this James Harden season so extraordinary.
-Not because he may be the MVP.
-Not because he is a 29 point, 11 assist player.
-Not because he has a career high of 27.3.
-But because Jame Harden has turned one page, added another.
+They stay focused on their job to win games for their ball clubs, and if they are the face of the franchise like Harden, they feel compelled to live up to that contract by continuing what they did to get there.
+That is what makes this James Harden MVP so extraordinary.
+He was once the third option.
+He was once Sixth Man of the Year.
+Jame Harden has indeed turned one page, added another.
 There is no going back now.

 But things are no longer equal.
-James Harden 2 came onto the scene in an opening night loss to the Lakers.
-The loss didn’t matter.
-It was what James Harden did in quarter number one.
-He had 8 assists to 5 different players.
-That was a peek into what this season was going to be for Harden and the impact of the D’Antoni effect.
+James Harden 2 came onto the scene coached by Mike D’Antoni.
+Their first game together Harden had 8 assists to 5 different players.
+That was a peek into what James Harden 2 was going to be about.
+It was the impact of the D’Antoni effect.
 On the Staples Center floor, in downtown Los Angeles, in Harden’s hometown, there was a birth.
 James Harden 2 came into the world.

-What has James Harden’s 2 season been like?
-Two 50 point games.
-Eleven 40+ point games.
-Fifty-six games with 10 or more assists.
+What was James Harden’s 2 season in his MVP year?
+Four 50 point games.
+Seven 40 point games.
+Twenty-six games with 10 or more assists.

-James Harden overcame last season in which he took the fall in the Dwight Howard fiasco and the Kevin McHale firing drama and the Rockets underachievement.
-Have fans and the media and Harden’s peers bought into Harden?
-Has he crossed the popularity chasm into superstardom?
+James Harden overcame a lot of stuff.
+The trade from OKC when the brass wanted Serge Ibaka more.
+That last horrible season in which he took the fall in the Dwight Howard fiasco and the Kevin McHale firing drama and the Rockets underachievement.
+Freezing in the playoffs against the Spurs.
+All that is in the rearview mirror, Harden has crossed the popularity chasm into superstardom.

-Regardless of how the playoffs go and if Harden’s wrist recovers 100%, James Harden did the impossible and really the unthinkable.
+Regardless of his chances at the NBA Finals next season, James Harden did the impossible and really the unthinkable.
 He changed how people think of him and his game.
 This isn’t some mad scientist experiment concocted in a lab.
 Harden always had this in him but D’Antoni is the first coach to challenge him to move the ball and set your teammates up first.
 Harden is gifted enough to be that person and still drop thirty.